CMHA Get Set & Connect Program

 Nesting crane

-Where: The Nature House is located under the viewing plaza at the north end of Alberni Street (at the East end of Lost Lagoon).
+Location: Under the viewing plaza at the north end of Alberni Street (at the East end of the Lost Lagoon)

 Heron Cam